MaksV79/FastPNGCrop/README.md

  - If you want to re-select the selection area, press Esc.
  - If the frame does not need to be cropped and want to go to the next file, press right cursor key.
  - If the image is bad (blurry), click Delete, the file will be deleted (without confirmation).

+You can define default folder for folder selection dialog at startup via parameter in command line.
+Default folder c:\fakes\